People seeking asylum by boat

 Where are they living?

-This graph shows where people with a bridging visa E were living in Australia at the end of 2020.
+This graph shows where people with a bridging visa E were living in Australia.

 This graph shows where people with a bridging visa E have lived over time.
 The decreasing numbers is mostly due to changes in status, as people on bridging visas E have been granted temporary protection visas or, in some cases, have left Australia.